MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04a-use-own-data.md

     > **Note**: Opening the terminal in Visual Studio Code will automatically activate the Python environment.
 You may need to enable running scripts on your system.

 1. Ensure that the terminal is open in the **//labfiles/tools/python/tools-app** folder with the prefix **(.venv)** to indicate that the Python environment you created is active.
-1. Install the OpenAI SDK package and other required packages by running the following command:
+1. Install the OpenAI SDK, Azure identity, and other required packages by running the following command:

     ```
-    pip install -r requirements.txt openai
+    pip install -r requirements.txt
     ```

 1. In the **Explorer** pane, in the **/labfiles/tools/python/tools-app** folder, select the **.env** file to open it.
-Then update the configuration values to include the **Project API key** and **Azure OpenAI endpoint** for your **gpt-4.1** model.
+Then update the configuration values to include the **Azure OpenAI Endpoint** and your **gpt-4.1** model deployment.

-    > **Tip**: Copy the API key and Azure OpenAI endpoint (not the project endpoint) from the project home page in the Foundry portal, and rename the model deployment if your deployment isn't named *gpt-4.1*
+    > **Tip**: Copy the **Azure OpenAI Endpoint** (not the project endpoint!) from the project home page in the Foundry portal, and rename the model deployment if your deployment isn't named *gpt-4.1*.

     Save the modified configuration file.